thoughtspot/user_tools/README.md

 ## Packages and scripts

 The tools can be split into two broad categories.
 The first category contains the scripts that you can run to directly do things.
-For example, the `get_usersy` script will let you get all of the users and groups from a running ThoughtSpot cluster.
+For example, the `get_users` script will let you get all of the users and groups from a running ThoughtSpot cluster.

 The second category are the ThoughtSpot Web API Python wrappers.
 These are all contained in the tsut package and categorized into modules based on functionality, such as writing sync applications, modeling users and groups and